nivzelber/entitify/README.md

 This is the story of Adam 🧔
 Adam wanted to add a new entity to his existing API.
-Adam then went to do the following:
+Adam then went on to do the following:

 - Create a DB model for his entity
 - Add a `CREATE` route for his entity